Isetta-Team/Isetta-Website-Raw/docs/index.md

 </div>

 ## Where are we now?
-- The latest changes for week 5 are available on github [here](https://github.com/Isetta-Team/Isetta-Engine/releases/tag/week-6).
+- The latest changes for week 7 are available on GitHub [here](https://github.com/Isetta-Team/Isetta-Engine/releases/tag/week-7).
-- This week, our blog was ["I Think it's Playable"](blogs/week-6/) In it we discuss the game we got up and running in our engine!
+- This week, our blog was ["I Think it's Playable"](blogs/week-6/).
+In it, we discuss the game we got up and running in our engine!
-- We recently interviewed with Tommy Refenes of Team Meat!
-See what he has to say about compartmentalizing your engine in [The Engine Sandwich](interviews/TommyRefenes-interview/).
+- We recently interviewed with Amandine Coget, an independent game engine consultant!
+See what he has to say about the real work that goes into building an engine in [It's All Plumbing](interviews/AmandineCoget-interview/).
 - For a quick glance at progress, here is our engine architecture and what we think we have completed so far.

 ![Engine Architecture](../images/engine_architecture/week6.png "Week 6 Progress Architecture")